skanderjeddi/SpotMyLyrics/README.md

 ### Prerequisites

-* All platforms
-You'll need Java 14> and to have [Spotify](https://www.spotify.com) installed.
+* All platforms: you'll need Java 14> and to have [Spotify](https://www.spotify.com) installed (although the software should work even with Java 8 after a proper recompilation).

-* Windows + Linux
-You'll need to have Python 3 installed.
+* Windows + Linux: you'll need to have Python 3 installed.

-* macOS
-No additional software needs to be installed.
+* macOS: no additional software needs to be installed.

 ### Installing